 Since 2007, when BoliviaBella.com went online for the first time, some of the most frequently asked questions in our forums involve doing business in Bolivia and working in Bolivia.
-While we cannot possibly answer every question personally, we do offer dozens of public forums on our website to help you get responses from others who live, work or do business in Bolivia on topics such as salaries, visas, work permits, business ventures, entrepreneurship, and other issues relating to working here such as relocation, finding a home, and the immigration and residency process.
+While we cannot possibly answer every question personally, we do offer dozens of public forums on our website to help you get responses from others who live and/or work in Bolivia on topics such as salaries, visas, work permits, business ventures, entrepreneurship, and other issues relating to working here such as relocation, finding a home, and the immigration and residency process.

-On this page, we'd like to attempt to answer, in a very general way, some of the most frequently asked questions about employment and/or doing business in Bolivia.
+On this page, we'd like to attempt to answer, in a very general way, some of the most frequently asked questions about what it's like to find employment, do business or work in Bolivia.
 Keep in mind that every person's experience will be completely different, because we all bring to the table different skills, customs, personalities, finances, and more.
 Our responses to these questions are based on personal experience as business owners in Bolivia, the experiences of foreigners we've assisted in doing business or finding work in Bolivia, and on interviews with expats who have lived and worked in Bolivia.
 None of this should be taken as legal advice.

 If I marry a Bolivian will I get a work permit?